getify/foi-lang/README.md

 def friend: < &person, first: "Jenny" >;
 ```

-And to select only specific elements for the derived Record/Tuple:
+Above, the entire contents of `numbers` and `person` are *picked*, to be included in the new Tuple and Record values, respectively.

+To *pick* only specific elements:

 ```java
 def numbers: < 4, 5, 6 >;